 By Cameron Hewitt

-Roma were initially not allowed to enter Austrian territory, but as the Hapsburgs recaptured lands once controlled by the Ottomans (like Slovakia and Hungary), they allowed the Roma already living there to stay.
-In the 18th and 19th centuries, as “Gypsy music” funneled into the theaters of Vienna and Budapest, a romantic image of Europe's Roma emerged.
-Many people's image of the Roma date from this era: a happy-go-lucky nomadic lifestyle; intoxicating music, with dancers swirling around a campfire; mystical, or even magical, powers over white Europeans; and beautiful, alluring, sultry women.
-But white Europe's image of the Roma also had a sinister side.
-Even today, Europeans and Americans alike might warn their children, "If you don't behave, I'll sell you to the Gypsies!"
-This widespread bigotry culminated in the Holocaust — when half a million Roma people were butchered in Nazi concentration camps.
+Roma were initially not allowed to enter Austrian territory, but as the Habsburgs recaptured lands once controlled by the Ottomans (including Slovakia and Hungary), they permitted the Roma already living there to stay.
+In the 18th and 19th centuries, as “Gypsy music” funneled into the theaters of Vienna and Budapest, a romantic image of the Roma emerged: a happy-go-lucky nomadic lifestyle; intoxicating music, with dancers swirling around a campfire; and mystical powers over white Europeans.

-Cameron Hewitt is the co-author of Rick Steves' Eastern Europe.
+Cameron Hewitt is the co-author of the Rick Steves Eastern Europe guidebook.